-ROBERT SCHENKKAN's new play, "All the Way," which was commissioned as part of the Oregon Shakespeare Festival's "American Revolutions" cycle of plays about U.S. history, will be presented in the fall of 2013 by the American Repertory Theater in Cambridge, MA.
-Bryan Cranston will star as President Lyndon B. Johnson, will reprise his role in the HBO production, likely to air in 2016.
+ROBERT SCHENKKAN's new play, "All the Way," which was commissioned as part of the Oregon Shakespeare Festival's "American Revolutions" cycle of plays about U.S. history, is likely to go to Broadway in 2014.
+It is currently running at the American Repertory Theater in Cambridge, MA.
+Bryan Cranston stars as President Lyndon B. Johnson, will reprise his role in the HBO production, likely to air in 2016.

 TIM SQUYRES received an Oscar nomination for editing "Life of Pi."
 He is currently editing Angelina Jolie's "Unbroken."

 KATHRYN SCHUBERT is the Assistant Editor of 2013 Oscar nominee "Beasts of the Southern Wild."
 She recently was Assistant Editor on "God's Pocket," "Mississippi Grind" and "Green Room."
 Her next film is director Todd Solonz's 2016 "Weiner-Dog."

 KEVIN ASHWORTH recently filmed an episode of "90210."
 He also created a parody commercial Occupy Wall Street Realty, inspired by current events.
 It is available on YouTube.
 He has appeared on "Y&R" as the club manager.